 What is Space?

 Nobody can hear your screams in outer space.
-This is due to the fact that space is a vacuum and devoid of any air.
+This is because space is a vacuum and devoid of any air.
 A vacuum cannot be entered by sound waves.

-Additionally, there are other radiation types in space that are harmful to astronauts.
+Additionally, other radiation types in space are harmful to astronauts.
 The Sun is primarily responsible for this infrared and ultraviolet energy.
 Cosmic rays, gamma rays, and high energy X-rays—particles moving at nearly the speed of light—arrive from far-off star systems.

 Related Topics: Space Internet and Space Weaponization.